nirkeret/frailty-LTRC/README.md

              marginal_13_haz = h13_rates, marginal_13_grid = h13_grid_times)

 ## Sampling Procedures
 The codes for sampling data according to gamma/IG/PS frailties are provided.
-The data are generated assuming piecewise constant hazards with 2 breaking points.
+The data are generated assuming piecewise constant hazards with 2 breaking points, as stated in section 5 of our paper.
 If the minimal recruitment age is larger than 0, an additonal piece of code is used to generate the "population", and from there extract a grid of marginal hazards for the marginal healthy-death process.